kkestell/kestell.org/src/content/4_recipes/4_desserts/banana-bread.md

 ## Instructions

 1. Preheat oven to 350°F.
-2. Cream together sugar, eggs, margarine, and very ripe bananas.
+2. Cream together sugar, eggs, margarine, bananas, and vanilla.
 3. Sift together flour, salt, baking soda, and baking powder.
-Add to creamed ingredients along with chopped walnuts.
+Add to wet ingredients.
+4. Fold in walnuts.
-4. Grease & flour large bread pan.
+5. Grease & flour large bread pan.
-5. Bake for 45 minutes or until a toothpick comes out clean.
+6. Bake for 45 minutes or until a toothpick comes out clean.

 ## Notes

+* The original recipe called for margarine, but we like butter.
+Use what you prefer.
-* When bananas are very ripe, peel and freeze them.
+* When bananas get over-ripe, freeze them.
 When you have enough, thaw and make banana bread.
 * This recipe also makes good cupcakes.
 * Double the recipe and put some banana bread in the freezer.
 This freezes very well!